Potholes are the unavoidable result of an ageing highway being subjected to traffick and adverse weather conditions.

 How do I report a pothole?

-To report a pothole please contact our infrastructure team via email on firstname.lastname@example.org or by phone 01720424450
+To report a pothole please contact the Environment Services team via email on firstname.lastname@example.org or by phone 01720424450.

 When will potholes be filled?